SylviaOne/Repo-hub/README.md

-## Why do ducks make great detectives?
-They always quack the case.
+## Why was it called the dark ages?
+Because of all the knights.